Ircama/construct-gallery/README.md

 Notice that *construct_format* and *gallery_descriptor* are default variables which can be changed through the `-f`/`-F` options or via API.

-When using the *construct_format* mode, in order to provide basic structures for testing, *construct_gallery* automatically creates *Bytes*, *Characters* and *UTF-8 String* galleries (if you run the previous example, you can see them).
+When using the *construct_format* mode, in order to provide basic structures for testing, *construct-gallery* automatically creates *Bytes*, *Characters* and *UTF-8 String* galleries (if you run the previous example, you can see them).

 The *gallery_descriptor* mode allows you to define custom galleries.
 To classify the custom gallery elements, *gallery_descriptor* adopts an enriched `GalleryItem()` data model [initially defined in *construct_editor*](https://github.com/timrid/construct-editor/blob/b4c63dcea1a057cbcc7106b2d58c8bb4d8503e3b/construct_editor/gallery/__init__.py#L7-L10), which can be imported with `from construct_gallery import GalleryItem`.